vijayronan/blog/content/blog/nmap.md

 +++

 Nmap is an open-source network scanner.
 It's created by Gordon Lyon.
 It is used to discover hosts and services on a computer network by sending packets and analyzing the responses.

+It is used for
+* Host discovery
+* Vulnerabilyt Scan